-- Contrast and compare the history, scope, and consequences of the American, French, Mexican, Russian, Chinese, Cuban, Vietnamese, and Iranian revolutions. - Analyze the relationships among technology, culture, and politics in a variety of social and historical settings ranging from

-19th century factories to 21st century techno dance floors.

-- Explore the recent historiographical approaches within the history of science from the 17th through the 20th centuries from the physical sciences to natural history and medicine. - Examine the practice of piracy in ancient times in the 18th century and the rise of modern piracy with high-speed boats and automatic weapons in the 21st century. - Distinguish the historical development, central beliefs, and practices of each of the major world religions.
+- Contrast and compare the history, scope, and consequences of the American, French, Mexican, Russian, Chinese, Cuban, Vietnamese, and Iranian revolutions. - Analyze the relationships among technology, culture, and politics in a variety of social and historical settings ranging from 19th century factories to 21st century techno dance floors. - Explore the recent historiographical approaches within the history of science from the 17th through the 20th centuries from the physical sciences to natural history and medicine. - Examine the practice of piracy in ancient times in the 18th century and the rise of modern piracy with high-speed boats and automatic weapons in the 21st century. - Distinguish the historical development, central beliefs, and practices of each of the major world religions.

-- HIST510 Graduate Seminar in World History
+HIST510 Graduate Seminar in World History 3

-- HIST571 History of Africa
+HIST571 History of Africa 3

-- HIST573 History of the Middle East
+HIST573 History of the Middle East 3

-- HIST581 The Great Revolutions
+HIST581 The Great Revolutions 3

-- HIST586 History of Science
+HIST586 History of Science 3

-- HIST670 History and Culture of Latin America
+HIST670 History and Culture of Latin America 3

-- HIST588 History of Religion
+HIST588 History of Religion 3

-- HIST556 World War II in Context
+HIST560 World War II in Context 3

-Or select 1 course from the following
+Or select 1 course from the follow ving:

+HIST680 Special Topic: History 1